 If your passport has expired and you need to travel urgently you may be eligible for an Emergency Travel Document.
 Please follow the passport guidance linked above for more information.

 Regular entry requirements

-Prior to the current COVID-19 restrictions, British nationals did not need a visa to enter Georgia for visits of up to one year.
-If you wished to stay for longer, you would need to apply for a longer term visa category.
+British nationals do not need a visa to enter Georgia for visits of up to one year.
+If you wish to stay for longer, you would need to apply for a longer term visa category.
 Contact the Embassy of Georgia in London or visit the Georgian Ministry of Foreign Affairs website for more details on entry requirements.

 Your passport should be valid for the proposed duration of your stay.
 No additional period of validity beyond this is required.

 Make sure you have a valid travel insurance policy as you may be asked to provide evidence of this by your airline at check-in or by the immigration authorities upon arrival in Georgia.
 You may face difficulties if you cannot provide evidence of valid travel insurance.